calvarezgarreton/CAMELS-CL/readme.md

 What you will find in this repository:

-1) the codes used to compute catchment attributes.
+1) The codes used to compute catchment attributes.
-2) examples on how to download and use the dataset.
+2) Examples on how to download and use the dataset.
-3) information about updates in the dataset.
+3) Information about updates in the dataset.
-4) a platform to provide comments, to request specific information (scripts, examples, data sources, etc.), and to inform about bugs and errors found while using the dataset.
+4) A platform to provide comments, to request specific information (scripts, examples, data sources, etc.), and to inform about bugs and errors found while using the dataset.

 ### Table of Contents